light-mode-image

 2. Create a new directory named repo in your project's folder.

-3. Unzip the common-*version*.zip and verifier-*version*.zip files and copy the unzipped global folders into the new repo folder, merging the top-level directories.
+3. Unzip the mobile-credential-verifier-*version*.zip file and copy the unzipped global folder into the new repo folder.

 4. Open the settings.gradle.kts file in the MobileVerifierTutorial folder and add the following Maven repository to the dependencyResolutionManagement.repositories block: